 Companies were first introduced to the concept of computerized maintenance management systems (CMMS) in the 1980s.
 Since that time, traditional methods of using pencil, paper and clipboards have become outdated practices.
 CMMS software provides a reliable means of storing companies’ information related to maintenance operations in a computer database, enabling maintenance staff to do their work more efficiently.
 Over the course of three decades, we’ve witnessed the progression of CMMS software into faster, easier and more convenient technology with advanced capabilities.
 One such example is the ability to utilize the software from mobile devices.

 It’s becoming quite clear that many individuals utilize mobile devices in a business setting.
 With so many employees frequently on the go, it’s a matter of convenience.
 To take it a step further, it’s often a matter of being realistic.
 It’s not always easy or possible to open up a laptop as you’re going from one location to the next.
 With maintenance staff regularly on the move, it’s likely they’ll need quick access to data pertaining to equipment and facilities.
 As companies evaluate CMMS options, mobile access is increasingly becoming a must-have.

-In a 2017 survey conducted by Plant Engineering, over 54% of respondents indicated that they’re either currently utilizing or planning to incorporate the use of smartphones into their maintenance routines.
+In a recent survey conducted by Plant Engineering, over 54% of respondents indicated that they’re either currently utilizing or planning to incorporate the use of smartphones into their maintenance routines.
 Approximately 64% of respondents indicated the same regarding the use of tablets.
 Given that many maintenance tasks are performed out on the plant floor, these results aren’t surprising.
 Mobile CMMS software applications allow maintenance technicians and managers to complete an array of tasks on the go.

 Benefits of Mobile CMMS